-Before the three-year term of office of members of the Scientific Committee and the Scientific Panels comes to an end, EFSA organises a formal procedure for selecting its members.
+Before the five-year term of office of members of the Scientific Committee and the Scientific Panels comes to an end, EFSA organises a formal procedure for selecting its members.

 EFSA publishes an open call for applications for scientific experts specialised in the fields within the remit of EFSA’s Scientific Committee and Panels.